 - green apples and berries (which are lower sugar and anti-inflammatory) are fine.
 Avoid tropical fruits which are high sugar.

 - bone broth is a great gut healing addition.
 You can even kick off your cleanse with a 2 day bone broth fast if you’re really suffering.

-- vegetarians: you can use legumes and lentils as your primary protein source.
-Tempeh and miso are OK too.
+- vegetarians: you can use lentils, black beans, and fermented soy (tempeh, occasional non GM tofu) as your primary protein source.
+Miso is OK too.
 Be aware that some people with gut issues cannot properly digest legumes.

 - fermented foods: some people can handle em; others cannot.
 You’ll read a lot of conflicting info about whether to include fermented foods on a candida cleanse.
 I think small amounts are fine and beneficial, especially a little apple cider vinegar or a shot of coconut water kefir daily.
 But no kombucha!
 Here’s why.